Nav-CARE (Navigation – Connecting, Accessing, Resourcing, Engaging)

 What is Nav-CARE?

-The overall goal of the Nav-CARE program is to improve the quality of life of adults living at home with serious illness.
+The overall goal of the Nav-CARE program is to improve the quality of life of people living with declining health.
 Community organizations across Canada are project partners.
-View the Nav-CARE brochure.

-This project builds upon five years of collaborative work with knowledge partners in which we developed the conceptual and theoretical foundations; created, tested, and refined curriculum for volunteer navigators; and conducted three incremental pilots to determine the feasibility and acceptability of the Nav-CARE model; and completed knowledge translation studies to better understand Nav-CAREs adaptability.
+This project builds upon over 10 years of collaborative work with knowledge partners in which we developed the conceptual and theoretical foundations; created, tested, and refined curriculum for volunteer navigators; conducted three incremental pilots to determine the feasibility and acceptability of the Nav-CARE model; and completed knowledge translation studies to better understand Nav-CAREs adaptability.
 We are currently scaling Nav-CARE out across Canada and adapting it for special populations.

 Why is Nav-CARE important?